OctopusDeploy/blog/blog/2021-12/octopus-deploy-log4j-response/index.md

 ## JetBrains TeamCity plugin for Octopus Deploy

-Version 6.1.7 of the JetBrains TeamCity plugin uses version 2.15.0 of Log4J.
-However, all versions of the plugin before 6.1.7 are using version 2.14.1 of Log4J and could be vulnerable to remote code execution.
+Version 6.1.7 of the JetBrains TeamCity plugin uses version 2.15.0 of Log4j.
+However, all versions of the plugin before 6.1.7 are using version 2.14.1 of Log4j and could be vulnerable to remote code execution.

 ### What you need to do

 Version 6.1.7 of the Octopus Deploy plugin for TeamCity is available from the marketplace.
-If you're a TeamCity user, you should be notified of this update through the Web UI and you're strongly encouraged to update.
+If you're a TeamCity user, you should be notified of this update through the Web UI and you're strongly encouraged to update the plugin.

 Follow our [security advisory](https://advisories.octopus.com/adv/2021-12---Octopus-Deploy-TeamCity-Plugin-log4j2-dependency.2306410241.html) for updates.

 ## Octopus Java SDK

-Version 0.0.3 of the Java SDK uses version 2.15.0 of Log4J.
-However, all versions of the Java SDK before 0.0.3 are using version 2.14.1 of Log4J and could be vulnerable to remote code execution.
+Version 0.0.3 of the Java SDK uses version 2.15.0 of Log4j.
+However, all versions of the Java SDK before 0.0.3 are using version 2.14.1 of Log4j and could be vulnerable to remote code execution.

 ### What you need to do